07/06/2025 -

 Back in the prior decade, we looked at All Things Gardner as we heard from many families and tried to make sense of all of the data.
 As we worked, we tried to lay down data to serve as milestones and even guideposts, eventually.

-David T. Gardner contacted us about his research.
+David T. Gardner contacted us about his research on Bosworth.
 We helped him get organized (31 Dec 2017) for posting to his blog:

 TL;DR -- April is Math/Stat awareness month; we will recognize that effort in April and throughout the year.